Paradisbakkerne, or Paradise Hill, is a rocky, hilly area in the east of Bornholm between Svaneke and Nexø, which owes its shape to the Ice Age.

 A valley with tall deciduous forests and numerous species of birds.

 It is a rock wall located directly north of Dybedal with collapsed boulders that form caves.

 Dybedal is a two-three-meter-wide and eight-meter-deep beautiful rift valley.
-Here and there, the water flows to the bottom of the valley and favors the lushness of several species of ferns and blueberries.
-Path along the valley It runs on bare rock with a characteristic grooved surface.
+Here and there, the water flows to the bottom of the valley and favours the lushness of several species of ferns and blueberries.
+The path along the valley runs on bare rock with a characteristic grooved surface.

 Heksens dør (witch's door)

 The witch's door is a vertical rock wall in Dybedal, on which a rectangle seen from a distance looks like a door because it is always damp and has a different colour to the rest of the rock.
 And above the "door" you can see the witch's face.

 Originally Gamledam was a bog at the bottom of the rift valley, but it was flooded with water and today the site seems to be a very idyllic lake, delimited by cliffs on the north.